wjw465150/GeodeUserGuide/Geode_6(Developing with Apache Geode).md

 Save only critical messages while the client is disconnected by only indicating durability for critical subscriptions and CQs.
 When the client is connected to its servers, it receives messages for all keys and queries reqistered.
 When the client is disconnected, non-durable interest registrations and CQs are discontinued but all messages already in the queue for them remain there.

-**Note:** For a single durable client ID, you must maintain the same durability of your registrations and queries between client runs.
+**注意:** For a single durable client ID, you must maintain the same durability of your registrations and queries between client runs.

 **Program the Client to Manage Durable Messaging**